 As Bienenstock’s Director of Education, Jill is part of an exciting team that designs and creates natural playgrounds.
 She focuses on finding ways to extend curriculum outdoors, making learning simple and fun for both children and educators.

-Jill is the Director of Education.
-She is the in-house expert in suggestive versus prescriptive design technique and children’s environmental programming.
-Jill has a degree from in Early Childhood Education from Concordia University and George Brown College and has 15 years of hands-on experience working with children with special needs.
-She worked for 12 years at Holland Bloorview’s ‘Play and Learn’, an integrated preschool program and 3 years at Chedoke Children’s Hospital in Hamilton, Ontario.
-The focus of her career was to make it work for all children of all abilities.
-She has an amazing ability to look at who the child is and what they need rather than the name of the disability.
-Jill combines her educational experience with her many years of working within a therapeutic system where a sensory approach was integrated into all activities within the classroom and outdoor environments.
-She has worked alongside occupational, physio, and speech and language therapists and applied their methods with her experience in natural playground design to provide a well-rounded approach that best supports and engages a child’s sensory diet.
-The added benefit of Jill’s approach is that she provides a play based method that integrates educational and therapeutic goals to support children’s development within an outdoor setting.
-Whatever the disability, children are truly motivated to play and participate in natural suggestive spaces where their senses are engaged and where they can flourish and grow.
+Jill holds degrees in early childhood education from Concordia University and George Brown College and has 15 years of hands-on experience working with children with special needs.
+She worked for 12 years at Holland Bloorview’s ‘Play and Learn’, an integrated preschool program and three years at Chedoke Children’s Hospital in Hamilton, Ontario.
+Her professional passion is making education work for all children of all abilities.
+She has an amazing ability to see who a child is and what they need, rather than merely the name of the child’s disability.
+In particular, Jill brings to natural play spaces her experiences working within a therapeutic system in which a sensory approach was integrated into all activities.
+She has worked alongside occupational, physio, and speech and language therapists and, over time, has combined their methods with her nature-first pedagogy.